mirumee/ariadne-codegen/README.md

 ## Features

 - Generate pydantic models from schema types, inputs and enums.
-- Generate pydnatic models for GraphQL results.
+- Generate pydantic models for GraphQL results.
 - Generate client package with each GraphQL operation available as async method.